Stochastic dynamics at the back of a gene drive eradication wave: Results

 We know from \eqref{eq:gW} that a wild-type allele at the back of the wave produces on average $\g{W}(\n{D}^{t,x}, \n{W}^{t,x})$ alleles (in offspring) during one time unit, with and disappears on average at rate $1$.
 Thanks to this approximation, the dynamics do not depend on $\n{D}$ any more, and we can simulate a single isolated wild-type population.
 As before, at each time step, a wild-type allele migrates to the adjacent site on the right with probability $\frac{m}{2}$ and to the left with probability $\frac{m}{2}$.

-To be consistent in the comparison between $T^{100}_{0}$ (global dynamics) and $T^{100}_{0 \ \text{gw}}$ (single population approximation), we initiate the simulation with the profile $ \exp(z \ \lWbd)$ approximating the exponential decay of wild-type allele numbers at the back of the wave (Section \ref{subsubsec:corr_step_stones}).
+To be consistent in the comparison between $T^{100}_{0}$ (global dynamics) and $T^{100}_{0 \ \text{gw}}$ (single population approximation), we initiate the simulation with the profile $ \exp(z \ \lWbd)$ approximating the exponential decay of wild-type allele numbers at the back of the wave (Figure \ref{fig:zoom}).
 We also observe that migration from dense areas to less dense areas in the exponential profile plays a major role and significantly increases the extinction time $T^{100}_{0 \ \text{gw}}$ (Appendix \ref{app:migration}).
 Thus, we had to consider a large exponential initial condition with a maximum number of individuals per site being $10^6$, to fully capture the wild-type dynamics at the end of the wave.

-To obtain the statistical distribution of $T^{100}_{0 \ \text{gw}}$, we run the simulation $500$ times.
-In Figure \ref{fig:gw_time}, we superimpose this distribution (multiply by the speed of the wave $v_{\text{num}}$ to obtain a distance) with the distribution of $T^{100}_{0}$ (also multiplied by $v_{\text{num}}$).
-The histograms are very close for $s=0.3$ and $s=0.7$: our second assumption is verified.
-This result paves the way for further analysis; if one was able to characterise analytically extinction time $T^{100}_{0 \ \text{gw}}$ of this spatial Galton Watson process, we would also have an analytical approximation of distance $L^{100}_{0}$ and consequently, an analytical condition ensuring the absence of wild-type recolonisation event with high probability in a realisable time window.
+\VC{In order to support our heuristical argument that the extinction time $T_0^{100}$ can be captured by a Galton-Watson process in a fixed domain, we ran 500 replicates for two values of the fitness cost, resp. $s=0.3$ and $s=0.7$.
+We superimposed the two distributions of extinction times $T_0^{100}$ and $T^{100}_{0 \ \text{gw}}$ (both multiplied by the same $v_{\text{num}}$ in order to compare spatial distributions as above).
+The histograms are very close for $s=0.3$ and $s=0.7$.
+This preliminary result paves the way for further analysis; if one was able to characterise analytically extinction time $T^{100}_{0 \ \text{gw}}$ of this spatial Galton-Watson process, we could also have access to an analytical approximation of distance $L^{100}_{0}$ and consequently, an analytical condition ensuring the absence of wild-type recolonisation event with high probability in a realisable time window.}